Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Introduction

-While invariances of classical neural networks (NNs) have been the topics of active research \cite{azulay2019deep,bietti2019group,kayhan2020translation}, invariances in QNNs are still unexplored.
-In this work, we provide insights into a new form of invariance inherent in QNNs.
-We find that QNNs feature two kinds of symmetries for binary classification and the auxiliary representation learning tasks with quantum binary signals as the input.
+In this work, we find that QNNs might not be able to differentiate between a binary pattern and its \emph{negational} counterpart, where the term \textit{negational} refers to the negation in bitwise operation or logical operation and the negational transformation of a binary pattern is equivalent to applying a \texttt{NOT} gate (negation operation) to all bits, i.e.~flip all bits.
+To illustrate this Achilles' heel of QNNs in binary pattern classification, we provide insights into a new form of symmetry inherent in a specific family of QNNs with \textit{full entanglement}\footnote{See Sec.~\ref{sec:prob} for the formal definition.}, i.e.~each data qubit is entangled with the readout qubit.
+We find that QNNs with full entanglement\footnote{For simplicity, we use QNNs and QNNs with full entanglement interchangeably in the rest of the paper, as it can be inferred from the context.} feature two kinds of symmetries for binary classification and the auxiliary representation learning tasks with \emph{quantum binary signals} as the input.
 A quantum binary signal (e.g.~a binary pattern) contains only $\ket{0}$ and $\ket{1}$, which is analogous to $0$ and $1$ (or black and white) in a classical setting.
-In this work, the term \textit{negational} refers to the negation in bitwise operation or logical operation.
-The negational transformation of a binary pattern is equivalent to applying a \texttt{NOT} gate (negation operation) to all bits, i.e.~flip all bits.
 Here, we present two major findings.
 First, given a (quantum) binary pattern, a QNN with $Z$-measurement makes the same prediction for a binary pattern and its negational counterpart.
 Second, with the proposed quantum representation learning, we find that the learned feature vectors of a binary pattern and its negational counterpart are two opposite vectors.
 Essentially, QNNs are mathematical functions.
 Inspired by classical functional analysis\footnote{In a classical 2D Cartesian system, given a function $f$ and a variable $x$, if we have $f(x) = f(-x)$, then we say $f$ is symmetric to the line $x = 0$ or $f$ has reflectional symmetry.
 If we have $f(x) = -f(-x)$, then we say $f$ is symmetric to the origin point $(0, 0)$ or $f$ has rotational symmetry.
-The same logic applies in high-dimensional systems with function $f: \mathbf{R}^N \mapsto \mathbf{R}^M$ and $N$-dimensional vector $\bm{x}$.}, we denote this new invariance as \textit{negational symmetry}, which is a fundamental property of QNNs because of quantum entanglement.
+The same logic applies in high-dimensional systems with function $f: \mathbb{R}^N \mapsto \mathbb{R}^M$ and $N$-dimensional vector $\bm{x}$.}, we denote this new symmetry as \textit{negational symmetry}, which is a fundamental property of QNNs because of quantum entanglement.